Eddyking1/Qlok/README.md

-# Survey App - school Project
+# Evaluation App - School Project

-This Survey app is intended for schools, to in and easy and quick way be able to create and send out evaluations to their students in different classes.
-The students can easy and fast answer a short questionnaire.
+Collect data fast with this evaluation app.
+This app is mainly intended for schools, an easy and quick way to create and send out surveys to students in different classes.
+Without any major effort, the students can quick and easy answer a short survey on their mobile.

 This app will help schools to get faster feedback and they will be able to react faster if changes needs to be done.